dwave-examples/3d-bin-packing/README.md

         0               1              1   10   13    0     5     3     8
         ...
 ```
 Note that only a portion of the solution is shown above.
-Also, there are multiple rows with same case_id as
+Also, there are multiple rows with same `case_id` as
-there are several items of the same sizes.
+there are several items of the same size.
-The number under the `orientation` column shows the rotation of the case inside bin as shown in the following figure.
+The number under the `orientation` column shows the rotation of a case inside a bin as shown in the following figure.

 ![Orientations](_static/orientations.png)

-The graphic at the top of the README is a visual of this solution, [here](#plot)
+The [graphic](#plot) at the top of the README is a visualization of this solution.

 Note that in this example, we do not model support or load-bearing constraints for cases.
 Therefore, it is possible that larger cases are packed over smaller cases without having full support.